Ras117Mike/Destiny/docs/story_line.md

 # Destiny 2 Game Play Chronology
+!!!
+Info
+    I am working on getting all the missing missions to add, please stay tuned.

 For those new to Destiny2, this is the order in which you should play the game to follow the story in chronological order.
-To pick up the missions, visit [Amanda Holliday](amanda_holliday/personel_data.md) in the Tower hangar.
+To pick up the legacy (Red War, Curse of Osiris, Warmind) missions, visit [Amanda Holliday](amanda_holliday/personel_data.md) in the Tower hangar.

 ## The Red War